Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Mineral-based materials like stone, clay, marble, and granite are extracted from quarries or mined from the earth.
 These materials are durable, hard, and heat-resistant.
 Their permanence and natural beauty are highly valued in interior design.

-However, they are heavy and difficult to transport, and shaping them can be challenging.
+However, they can be heavy and difficult to transport, and shaping them can be challenging.
 Additionally, they can crack under pressure if not handled properly, making them less suitable for flexible applications.

 Here are 50 examples of mineral-based materials and their sources in nature: